CreatorSiSo/lernsax-themes/README.md

 ## Themes

-### Light Theme :sunny:
+### Light Theme

     A theme for LernSax that keeps all the colors but changes how the UI is designed and how its responds to different screen-sizes.

-### Dark Theme :crescent_moon:
+### Dark Theme

+    a